akretion/akretion-addons-repo-template/README.md

+# DEPRECATED

+We should not use the repo https://github.com/akretion/akretion-addons-repo-template As now the official OCA repo https://github.com/OCA/oca-addons-repo-template is compatible for any organisation

-# Shopinvader addons repo template
+# Akretion addons repo template

 A [copier](https://pypi.org/project/copier/) template for Shopinvader addons repositories.